-Whether they’re made at a gourmet bakery or fast food pit stop, doughnuts are a double whammy of bad news for your skin.
-Grease and sugar is one-stop-shopping for skin woes.
+Whether they’re made at a gourmet bakery or fast food pit stop, doughnuts are a double dose of bad news for your skin.
+Grease and sugar is one-stop shopping for skin woes.

 Soda pop and other high-sugar beverages can damage the formation of collagen, the connective tissue that help keeps skin firm — another reason to stick to calorie-free bevies like water, seltzer and unsweetened tea.

 Like white bread, white rice is another food ranking high on the glycemic index.
-While not totally unhealthy, consider enjoying this food along with a higher protein containing foods like chicken, beans or peanut butter on a rice cake to delay digestion time.
+While it's not totally unhealthy, consider enjoying this food along with a higher-protein food like chicken, beans or peanut butter on a rice cake to delay digestion time.

 It’s no secret that candy is no good for your waistline, but all those processed sugars can also damage your skin by promoting inflammation.

 Chips and high-sodium dips can quickly jack up your salt intake for the day.
 This kind of salt consumption leads to water retention that you can feel all over, including your skin.